aesmail/android-motion-query/README.md

 How do you define styles?

-Styles are defined in a separate class that inherit from `AndroidMotionQuery::Stylesheet`.
+Styles are defined in a separate class that inherits from `AMQStylesheet`.

 Each style is passed a wrapper of the android view: